lilyosah/desktop/README.md

 The Bitwarden desktop app is written using Electron and Angular.
 The application installs on Windows, macOS, and Linux distributions.

+This fork adds a Material Palenight theme.
+Modified settings.components.s and variables.scss

 ![Desktop Vault](https://raw.githubusercontent.com/bitwarden/brand/master/screenshots/desktop-macos-vault.png "My Vault")

 # Build/Run